kodi-community-addons/script.skin.helper.service/README.md

 #### Backgrounds provided by the script
 The script has a background scanner to provide some rotating fanart backgrounds which can be used in your skin as backgrounds.
 The backgrounds are available in window properties.

-Note: the default interval for the backgrounds is set at 30 seconds.
+Note: You must set the skin string SkinHelper.RandomFanartDelay to enable the backgrounds.
 If you want to change this interval you can set a Skin String "SkinHelper.RandomFanartDelay" with the number of seconds as value.
+Set it to 0 or clear the string to disable the backgrounds.

 | property 			| description |
 | :----------------------------	| :----------- |